GX-Hacker/discord-stuff/README.md

 ### BetterDiscord

-Simply go to the theme folder (e.g. AMOLED Dark Theme) and just download the `.theme.css` file.
+Simply go to any theme directory (e.g. AMOLED Dark Theme) and just download the `.theme.css` file.
 Then place it in your theme folder.

 ### Stylus

-Go to the theme folder, click on the `.theme.css` file, click "Raw", copy everything (Ctrl + A and Ctrl + C), and paste in a new style.
+Go to any theme directory, click on the `.theme.css` file, click "Raw", copy everything (Ctrl + A and Ctrl + C), and paste in a new style.
 Name it, and **make sure to ONLY apply it for `discord.com`.**

 WARNING: Discord themes on Firefox **may not work** because of priority levels.